SKIN CANCER WARNING SIGNS AND SYMPTOMS

+Skin cancer warning signs or skin cancer symptoms are very specific.
+Any presence of the signs of skin cancer should be taken seriously.
 Skin cancer symptoms differ depending on the type of skin cancer present.
-The three main types of skin cancer are: basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.
+The three types of skin cancer are: basal cell carcinoma, squamous cell carcinoma, and malignant melanoma.

 Basal Cell Carcinoma